|

 Actual Number of Patients Enrolled |

-62 subjects enrolled in the control phase study and 40 subjects enrolled in the intervention phase study.
+ADC enrolled 62 subjects in the SMBG control phase study prior to approval of PS210001/S001, and 87 subjects are enrolled in the intervention phase study at the time of this 42-month interim report.

 |